hpcleuven/VscDocumentation/source/cloud/terraform.md

 ### Adding NFS or Nginx
 :::{tip}
-If you enabled these options upon initial creation of the VM, you don't have to do these steps
+If you enabled these options upon initial creation of the VM, you don't have to do these steps **Since the template update of 8/10/2024**, You also no longer have to do these steps.
 :::

 If you added NFS or Nginx after initial creation, you need to run a script **on your VM** to mount the NFS volume or install nginx, respectively.